ASK US about Neurofeedback

 - What is the cost of neurofeedback?
 The professional-grade neurofeedback equipment is available for rent and purchase.

 - Does insurance cover neurofeedback?
 Scroll down to read a Q&A

 If you cannot find the answers on our website, fill out the form and we’ll respond as quickly as possible!

 Or leave us a message at phone number +1 347-835-5408

 Please note: If reaching out to us during off business hours, on weekends, or on a holiday you will hear from one of our trainers the following business day.
 Also, you can use the Chat Widget in the lower right corner.

 The main headquarters is located in NYC.
 At this location, we offer NeurOptimal® Neurofeedback Therapy Sessions and Neurofeedback at Home System Rentals.

-In-person sessions and equipment rentals at two separate locations.
-In-person sessions are by appointment with Advanced Certified NeurOptimal® Trainer, Sara St. John who also handles all home equipment rentals for the west-coast region (California, Hawaii, Oregon, Washington State) and Canada.
+Try a session before renting or buying the equipment.
+The in-person sessions are by appointment with Advanced Certified NeurOptimal® Trainer, Sara St. John who also handles all home equipment rentals for the west-coast region (California, Hawaii, Oregon, Washington State) and Canada.
 A live demonstration is included in the session.

 Things to know about Neurofeedback Training